orlandos-nl/MongoKitten/README.md

 Now one user starts watching the video.
 You'll load the video chunk-by-chunk without keeping all of the video's buffer in memory.

 The user quits the video about 40% through the video.
 Let's say chunk 58 of 144 of your video.
 Now you'll want to start continueing the video where it left off without receving all the unneccesary chunks.

-## Security notes

-In our library MongoDB servers under version 3.2 can receive malicious queries when using `find`.
-They can be used to execute [DBCommands](https://docs.mongodb.org/manual/reference/command/).

 ## License